 When the juicing machine was invented in the 1930s, it became every woman’s best friend!
 It was a lot easier to squeeze out juices from oranges, melons, and lemonades.

 Around the same time, blenders were also created.
 While juicers separate the juice from the pulp, blenders mix all edible parts of the fruit with crushed ice and milk to produce a thick, creamy texture.
 A new kind of drink was popularized: smoothies!

 While juice drinks are typically as light as water and can be enjoyed as refreshment alongside food, smoothies come in richer and creamier textures.
 They make you feel fuller and can serve as a meal replacement.
 They are healthier since they contain nutrition in the flesh and peel of the fruit.

 What is a smoothie?
 In a nutshell, a smoothie is made from pureed raw fruit or vegetables using a blender.
 It comes with a liquid base such as fruit juice or dairy products like milk, yogurt, ice cream, or cottage cheese.
 They may also feature non-dairy milk, honey, sugar, whey powder, chocolate, and nutritional supplements.

 The availability of non-dairy milk from grains, oats, almonds, coconuts, rice, and hazelnuts has made smoothies more desirable for more people, including lactose intolerants.
-This advancement has also landed smoothies in plant-based food menus.
+This advancement has also landed smoothies in vegan or plant-based food menus.